 Nonperiodic retirement distributions are subject to a 10% withholding rate unless the taxpayer chooses otherwise.
 Employers must withhold 20% of retirement distributions that are eligible for a rollover but are, instead, paid directly to the taxpayer.
 The request to avoid withholding on retirement distributions is made on Form W-4P, Withholding Certificate for Pension or Annuity Payments.
 However, withholding cannot generally be avoided if the payments are to a US citizen or resident alien outside of the US or its possessions.

 Special rules apply to employees who receive cash tips, because this type of compensation is frequently not reported.
 If an employee receives cash tips, and the total amount exceeds $20, then the employee must report the tips on Form 4070, Employee's Report of Tips to Employer to the employer.
-Only the tips that the taxpayer gets to keep are reportable.
-Service charges that are included as part of the price or are paid by credit card that are paid by the employer to the employee are not reported by the employee.
+Only tips the taxpayer keeps are reportable.
+Service charges included as part of the price or paid by credit card that are paid by the employer to the employee are not reported by the employee.

 Tips must be reported monthly by the 10th day after the end of the month or the 1st business day after that, if the 10th day falls on a weekend or holiday.
 However, the employer may require tip reporting more frequently than monthly.
 Tips for less than $20 per month are taxable, but are not required to be reported to the employer.

-Restaurants employing at least 10 people must allocate a percent of gross receipts to tips, so that if any employee reports less than 8%, then the employer will allocate the difference, which is not subject to withholding but will be reported to the IRS.
+Restaurants employing at least 10 people must allocate a percent of gross receipts to tips, so for any employee reporting less than 8%, the employer will allocate the difference, which is not subject to withholding but will be reported to the IRS.
 If justified, either an employer or the majority of employees can ask the IRS for a lower percentage but not less than 2%.
 Allocated tips are reported on Form W-2, Wage and Tax Statement.

 Exemptions and Allowances